Fiery Flynn brief accuses Judge Sullivan of acting on 'vindictive animus,' aims to end case

 'The umpire cannot force the teams to play extra innings after the game is over,' brief says

 Michael Flynn's legal team has filed a brief with the D.C.
-Circuit Court that lights into District Judge Emmet Sullivan for his bid to drag out the criminal case against Flynn following a motion to dismiss by the Justice Department and argues the court should not rehear arguments after a three-judge panel ordered Sullivan to grant that DOJ motion.
+Circuit Court that lights into District Judge Emmet Sullivan for his bid to drag out the criminal case against Flynn following a motion to dismiss by the Justice Department -- and says the court should not rehear arguments after a three-judge panel ordered Sullivan to grant that DOJ motion.

 The former national security adviser's lawyers argue that Sullivan's court "has hijacked and extended a criminal prosecution for almost three months for its own purposes" and say precedent requires judges to defer to the government on motions to dismiss when it provides detailed reasons for why it wants to dismiss a case, as the DOJ did in the Flynn case.
 The government alleged that the bureau's fateful interview of Flynn was "unjustified" by their investigation.